Diamondbacks beat Phillies on Descalso's RBI in 11th

-Descalso, who started at third base Sunday, and Goldschmidt had two hits apiece for the D-backs, who have won 14 of their last 17.
+Handyman Descalso, who made his fifth start at third base Sunday, also has started at second base, first base and left field this season.

+"He is always able to manage the moment, manage the at-bat," Arizona manager Torey Lovullo said.
+"He's always engaged in what he has to do.
+He's had big at-bats on big platforms for many years.
+You can always count on getting his best effort."

-Aaron Altherr had three of the Phillies' nine hits and Andrew Knapp had two.
+Right fielder Aaron Altherr had three of the Phillies' nine hits and catcher Andrew Knapp had two.

 Philadelphia (24-50) has lost 15 of 18 entering Monday's final game of the four-game wraparound series.
 The Phillies have the worst record and the worst road record (10-30) in the majors.